CarlFlo/knut/README.md

 # Knut

-This is a simple module for loading data from a file into a struct.
+Knut is a simple module for loading data from a file into a struct.
 The data in the file can be commented to provide clarity to the user when the field name is not enough or ambiguous.

 Test converage: **83.3%**